UK Visa Options for Children: A Complete Guide

 When it comes to obtaining a ‘Child Visa UK’ for the dependent child of an overseas national, the Child Dependant Visa is the ideal option if you are working or studying in the UK and would like your child to accompany or follow to join you in the UK on the same immigration route.
 You can submit an application on their behalf when applying for your own visa from outside the UK, or separately at a later date once you are already in the UK.

 The Child Dependant Visa UK is a derivative visa that will allow the dependent child of a primary applicant or principal visa-holder to apply for entry clearance, provided they meet the eligibility requirements.
-This will cover a scenario where you, as an overseas national, are looking to come to the UK or are already living in the UK on one of a number of different immigration routes, including: the Skilled Worker, High Potential Individual, Global Talent, Start-up, Innovator, Temporary Work, Global Business Mobility or Student routes.
+This will cover a scenario where you, as an overseas national, are looking to come to the UK or are already living in the UK on one of a number of different immigration routes, including: the Skilled Worker, High Potential Individual, Global Talent, Innovator Founder, Temporary Work or Global Business Mobility routes.

 The Child Dependant Visa is a temporary visa and will reflect the length of leave granted to you as the principal visa-holder.
 This means that if your child’s application is successful, their visa will normally end on the same date as yours, and their grant of leave can also be extended at the same time if you continue to qualify under the relevant route.